ethereum/consensus-specs/specs/merge/beacon-chain.md

 #### `Transaction`

-Application transaction fields structured as an SSZ object for inclusion in an `ApplicationPayload` contained within a `BeaconBlock`.
+Application transaction fields structured as an SSZ object for inclusion in an `ApplicationPayload` contained within a `BeaconBlockBody`.

 ```python
 class Transaction(Container):